MicrosoftDocs/SupportArticles-docs/support/system-center/scom/troubleshoot-client-agent-installation-issues.md

 [Supported UNIX and Linux Operating System Versions](/previous-versions/system-center/system-center-2012-R2/hh212713(v=sc.12))

-## Troubleshoot agent deployment via the Discovery Wizard in the Operations console
+## Troubleshoot agent deployment via the Discovery Wizard

 If the agent will be deployed via discovery from the Operations Manager console, the agent will be installed from the management server or gateway server specified in the Discovery Wizard to manage the agent.
 It's not the server the Operations console was connected to when it opened.
 Therefore, any testing should be conducted from the management server or gateway specified when the wizard runs.
 Or, a different management server or gateway should be specified during the wizard to see if the same error occurs.

-## The wizard doesn't display a list of potential agents to install
+### The wizard doesn't display a list of potential agents to install

 In this case, the most likely cause is that the account is having trouble accessing Active Directory.
 The credentials specified in the wizard during the initial discovery must have permission to search Active Directory for potential agents.